 Five Times Justice Ruth Bader-Ginsburg Has Ruled More Than the Court

-Today the Supreme Court ruled, in a 5-4 decision, that corporations can refuse to cover contraception in their health plans for religious reasons.
+On June 30, 2014 the Supreme Court ruled, in a 5-4 decision, that corporations can refuse to cover contraception in their health plans for religious reasons.
 MAKER Justic Ruth Bader Ginsburg heatedly disagreed with the conservative Justices and wrote a scathing 35-page dissent in defense of the contraception coverage, reported The Huffington Post.

-In response, Ruth writes, “The exemption sought by Hobby Lobby and Conestoga would…deny legions of women who do not hold their employers’ beliefs access to contraceptive coverage...In a decision of startling breadth, the Court holds that commercial enterprises, including corporations, along with partnerships and sole proprietorships, can opt out of any law (saving only tax laws) they judge incompatible with their sincerely held religious beliefs."
+In response, Ruth wrote, “The exemption sought by Hobby Lobby and Conestoga would…deny legions of women who do not hold their employers’ beliefs access to contraceptive coverage...In a decision of startling breadth, the Court holds that commercial enterprises, including corporations, along with partnerships and sole proprietorships, can opt out of any law (saving only tax laws) they judge incompatible with their sincerely held religious beliefs."
 She said she feared that with its decision, the court had "ventured into a minefield."
 She also claims, "It bears note in this regard that the cost of an IUD is nearly equivalent to a month's full-time pay for workers earning the minimum wage."

 In honor of her defending women, we decided to list a few more times that Justice Ginsburg has stood out among her peers and "ruled" the court.